MathewT/aws-certified-developer/IAM/IAM.md

 ## IAM Roles
 1. A role is an AWS identity with permission policies (access to actions and resources) that determine what the identity can and cannot do in AWS
+1. Roles allow AWS services to interact with each other (e.g. EC2 application can access an S3 bucket or DynamoDB table)
 1. Unlike IAM users, IAM roles do not identify a specific user
 1. Roles can be used (**"assumed"**) by a user or resource (EC2, Lambda)
 1. Roles have no credentials (password or access key)